 Click on End to make measurements without logging new data.
 This will return you to the Main Menu.
 Select the Avg submenu and 2 s to make measurements without averaging.
-Click on \leftarrow to return to the Main Menu and click \leftarrow again to exit the Main Menu and start making measurements without logging or averaging.
-Note that " \leftarrow " always takes you up one level in the menu.
+Click on $\leftarrow$ to return to the Main Menu and click $\leftarrow$ again to exit the Main Menu and start making measurements without logging or averaging.
+Note that " $\leftarrow$ " always takes you up one level in the menu.

-The Ozone Monitor will then alternate every few seconds between displaying the most recent O_3 measurement along with other instrument measurements.
-For example, the display might read where the current O_3 measurement is 0.3 ppm (by volume), the temperature is $33.3^{\circ}C$ and the pressure is 989.7 mbar (see Section 3.10 below for setting other options for the units used for T, P, and O3).
-A few seconds later, this display will be followed by showing that the photodiode voltage is 1.433 volts.
+The Ozone Monitor will then alternate every few seconds between displaying the most recent O3 measurement along with other instrument measurements.
+For example, the display might read where the current $O_3$ measurement is 0.3 ppm (by volume), the temperature is 33.3°C and the pressure is 989.7 mbar (see Section 3.9 below for setting other options for the units used for T, P, and $O_3$ ).
+A few seconds later, this display will be followed by showing that the flow rate is 850 cc/min and the photodiode voltage is 1.433 volts.